-You might be tempted to pour a little green food coloring into some beer and just call it a day on Saturday.
+On March 17, one might be tempted to pour a little green food coloring into some beer and just call it a day.

 This bread is one of the easiest you'll ever make — no kneading necessary!
 Because it uses baking powder instead of yeast, you'll have warm and crusty bread on the table with very little wait time.

 Potatoes are a must for any authentic Irish meal.
 These beautiful Hasselback potatoes are sure to impress your guests.
 The fact that they're so easy to make can be your little secret!